smarttransit-ai/transit-gym/README.md

 \*All test were performed on a regular 8-core CPU desktop with 64 GB of RAM.

+## Analyzing the output of simulation...

+## Updating configuration.

+Q.1.
+What to do if a new GTFS file has been created because there is schedule change in the city.

+Q.2.
+What to do if the network file changes..

 # Acknowledgement

 This material is based upon work supported by National Science Foundation under grants CNS-1952011, CNS-2029950 and Department of Energy, Office of Energy Efficiency and Renewable Energy (EERE), under Award Number DEEE0008467.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation or the Department of Energy.

+# References

+Read the following paper for understanding the work further.

+1 -
+2 -